Creamy Cheesy Bean Dip

 How to Make Cheesy Bean Dip

 This dip made with refried beans really cannot get much simpler.
 When we have them on hand, we love starting with homemade refried beans.
-Here’s our simple recipe that shows you how to make them using dried beans or using canned.
+Here’s our recipe for refried beans recipe that shows how to make them using dried beans or using canned.
 They are so flavorful and creamy!
 You can use pinto beans or black beans to make them.

 When we don’t have homemade beans on hand, we go for canned refried beans.
 While the creaminess and flavor isn’t as good as homemade, the canned beans do make this bean dip recipe come together fast.